Globalisation and Corporate Responsibility

 Coordinating University: University of Turku

 Credits: 5 ECTS

-Corporate (social) responsibility is the main framework for companies to respond to the global challenges and uneven development.
-On this course much emphasis will be put on developing countries.
+Corporate (social) responsibility is the main framework for companies to respond to global challenges and uneven development.
+In this course, much emphasis will be put on developing countries.

 After the course students will be able to:

 - Identify the fundamental principles, theories, and methods of corporate social responsibilities and their relation to the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs).

 - Recognize the different practices within companies' business models and operations and how they respond to sustainability-related challenges, risks, and opportunities.

 - Evaluate critically the role of business as a developmental agent and as a contributor (or potential opponent) to SDGs and examine its internal and external stakeholders’ engagement using case studies in the Global South.

 - Assess the impacts of CSR and reflect upon the outcomes in the business and society using contemporary tools such as technological innovations and cutting-edge business models in the Global South.